If you are claiming Universal Credit and move into a job, there are a few things you need to know about that can help boost your finances:

 How Earnings affect Universal Credit

-If you are earning money from work, your Universal Credit payment will be reduced by 55p for every £1 you earn.
-Your total income from earnings and Universal Credit will be more than from Universal Credit alone.
+- If you are earning money from work, your Universal Credit payment will be reduced by 55p for every £1 you earn

-If you are part of a couple and receive a joint Universal Credit payment, both your earnings will be used to calculate how much Universal Credit you get.
+- If you are part of a couple and receive a joint Universal Credit payment, both your earnings will be used to calculate how much Universal Credit you receive

-Find out more about how earnings affect your monthly Universal Credit payments.
+- Find out more about how earnings affect your monthly Universal Credit payments (external website).

 If you and/or your partner are in paid work, you may be able to earn a certain amount before your Universal Credit payment starts to be affected.
-This is called a Work Allowance.
+This is called a Work Allowance (external website).

 The Work Allowance only applies to you if: